jwworth/til/README.md

 concepts I want to remember that don't warrant a post on my [blog](http://jakeworth.com).

-This repository is mostly retired, in favor of my [Today I Learned](https://til.hashrocket.com) author page:
+This repository is mostly a mirror of my [Today I Learned](https://til.hashrocket.com) author page:

 https://til.hashrocket.com/authors/jakeworth

+_90 TILs and counting..._

 ---